fondationmerieux/labbook_python/labbook_BE/script/doc/api.md

 labbook_BE uses a script `backup.sh` to execute the various actions needed to perform backups and restores.
 This documents describes the API between labbook_BE and `backup.sh`.

-Shared definitions between labbook_BE and `backup.sh` are in environment variables:
+Shared definitions between labbook_BE and `backup.sh` are in environment variables.

+List of variables with default values:

 - LABBOOK_KEY_DIR=/storage/key
 - LABBOOK_DB_HOST=10.88.0.1